ClaudioSchmidt/NutriTrack/README.md

 ### Authentication

 The application uses JSON Web Tokens (JWT) for authentication.
 Upon successful login, a token is issued to the user, which must be included in the header of subsequent requests.

+### Extracting User ID from JWT Token

+For user-related operations, the user ID is securely extracted from the JWT token provided in the request header.
+This process ensures that each request is authenticated, and the user ID is reliably obtained from the token payload.
+The extracted user ID is then used to perform operations specific to the authenticated user across various APIs, including the Food API, Tracking API, and User Stats API.
+This mechanism guarantees that all data and actions are accurately associated with the correct user.

 ## API Documentation